david-davidson/linkTagger/README.md

 linkTagger knows:
 * To add GLT before section IDs, not after
 * To fix previously tagged links that put a section ID in the middle of the URL, not at the end
-* Not to add new tagging to links that are already tagged
+* Not to tag links that are already tagged
 * To introduce GLT with &ldquo;&&rdquo;, not &ldquo;?&rdquo;, when it follows non-GLT parameters that are already set off by a question&nbsp;mark
 * To add target="_blank"&mdash;but only after asking!